-There is a statue, right, of Mary in the Fitzroy Gardens' conservatory by sculptor Ailsa O'Connor.
+There is a statue of Mary in the Fitzroy Gardens' conservatory by sculptor Ailsa O'Connor.

-The waterfall was originally beside today's Queensbridge Bridge.
-The falls were dynamited around the turn of the century as part of works to straighten the Yarra to stop it flooding.
+The Falls, alternatively called the Rapids, were dynamited in the 1880s as part of civic works to straighten the Yarra River to stop it flooding.

 Melbourne had many unofficial names in its first years, including Batmania, Barebrass, Bearport, Dutergalla, Bareheep and most popularly "the Settlement".

-In the centre, a royal crown is visible, signifying the Australian city’s links to the British Monarchy.
-Other items featured are a fleece hanging from a red ring, a bull, a ship and a whale.
+The four other items are: a fleece hanging from a red ring, a bull, a ship and a whale.

-The four cantons represent the main activities of which the economy of Melbourne was based in the mid-19th century: wool growing, cattle raising, shipping and whaling.
+These cantons represent the main activities on which the economy of Melbourne was based in the mid-19th century: wool growing, cattle raising, shipping and whaling.

-The flag is special and can be seen at Enterprize Park, atop Melbourne Town Hall, on the bonnet of the Lord Mayor's official car and a few other places.
+The flag is special, and can be seen at Enterprize Park, atop Melbourne Town Hall, on the bonnet of the Lord Mayor's official car, atop the Enterprize's mast and a few other places.

 History: did you know?

 Born in England in 1792, John Pascoe Fawkner came to the Port Phillip District for the first time when he was 11 years old.
-His father was sentenced to 14 years transportation for receiving stolen goods, so in 1803 the family travelled to Australia on the Calcutta.
-For more information click here
+His father was sentenced to 14 years transportation for receiving stolen goods, and in 1803 the family came to Australia on the Calcutta.

 Legend has it that John Pascoe Fawkner wrote a constitution for his dream colony — behind the bar of a pub in Tasmania sometime in the 1830s.
-His hope was that this constitution would one day ensure equality for all men, whether convicts or free settlers.
+His hope was that this constitution would one day ensure equality for all, whether convicts or free settlers.
 Whatever its origins, the constitution is evidence that Fawkner saw a new colony as an opportunity to make a better society.
-For more information click here